Danish-Mahboob/CypherSyntax/README.md

 # Roadmap

-__Note__: This project is going to be completely open source and free to use without any copyright issues.
+__Note:__ This project is going to be completely open source and free to use without any copyright issues.